Nebraska vs. Minnesota NCAA Football Odds, Plays and Insights | October 16, 2021

 Minnesota Stats and Trends

-- This year, the Golden Gophers are winless against the spread when entering a game as an underdog of 4 points or more.
+- The Golden Gophers have yet to cover the spread this season when underdogs by 4.5 points or more.

-- Minnesota's games this year have hit the over on two of five set point totals (40%).
+- Minnesota's games this year have hit the over two times in five opportunities (40%).

-- Minnesota is 2-2 against the spread and 3-1 overall in games when it scores more than 17.9 points.
+- Minnesota is 2-2 against the spread and 3-1 overall when the team notches more than 17.9 points.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.